alexisNorthcoders/projectNCNews/README.md

 ## Project Summary

 NC News is a backend application designed to simulate a real-world social media platform for sharing and discussing articles (like reddit).
-It is built in JavaScript using node-postgres, Express and PostgreSQL to provide the API endpoints to allow to access a database.
+It is built in JavaScript using node.js, Express and PostgreSQL to provide the API endpoints to allow to access a database.

 The API is hosted on Render and the database is on ElephantSQL.

-This project was built using TDD methodology and MVC (Model-View-Controller) in mind.
+This project was built using TDD methodology and has a MVC (Model-View-Controller) architecture.

 ## Getting Started